kvn-dtrx/ds-project-template_docs/meta/readme.md

-# ds-take-me-home Template
+# Data Science Project Template

+## Synopsis

+This repository provides

-This repository tries to provide a convenient template for take-me-home challenges as they are usual in job application processes.
+This repository tries to provide a convenient template for [*take-me-home* challenges](./docs/take-me-home-challenges.md) as they are usual in job application processes.

-note that the template functionality relies on GitHub

-what is a take me home challenge?

-You can find a apocryphal collection of take-me-home challenges can be found in [this repository](https://github.com/neuefische/ds-take-me-home).

-examples

-if you want to provide a repository as proposal, and you have present a repo.
+but it is not restricted to.
+It contains more than

 It contains surely more and A bit overkill, feel free to remove those parts.